zagaran/ecs-celery-autoscaler/readme.md

 2. Celery using a redis instance as the broker

 # Recommendations
 1. `worker_disable_prefetch = True` set on your Celery app.
-By default, Celery tasks prefetches jobs from the queue and holds them in reserve as it works through the current job.
+By default, Celery prefetches jobs from the queue and holds them in reserve as it works through the current job.
 This does not allow for even distribution of jobs among the ecs tasks this library spins up for you.
     In django you can enable this setting with